 How to Strengthen an ERISA Appeal

-- Obtain additional medical evidence: If the denial cited insufficient proof, consider adding a functional capacity evaluation (FCE) or vocational assessment.
+• Obtain additional medical evidence: If the denial cited insufficient proof, consider obtaining a functional capacity evaluation (FCE) for certain physical illnesses, a neuropsychological evaluation if cognitive functioning is at issue, or a vocational assessment.

-- Challenge insurer’s medical review: If the insurer used an independent medical examiner (IME), obtain a rebuttal from your treating physician.
+• Challenge insurer’s medical review: If the insurer used an independent medical examiner (IME), obtain a rebuttal from your treating physician, or another physician.

 How to Avoid Common ERISA Claim Mistakes and Strengthen Your Case

 Filing an ERISA claim requires attention to detail, proper documentation, and strict adherence to deadlines.
 Many claimants unknowingly make errors that weaken their cases.
-Below are the most critical steps to take and pitfalls to avoid ensuring the strongest possible claim.
+In addition to the advice offered above, here are some additional critical steps to take and pitfalls to avoid ensuring the strongest possible claim.

 Don’t Rely on Verbal Promises or Informal Communications